From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Introduction

-Our contributions are: \begin{itemize} \item We formalize \emph{inference-driven linkage} as a distinct privacy failure mode for LLM-based agents, in which identity is reconstructed from fragmented, individually non-identifying cues rather than through direct private information disclosure. \item We design \emph{InferLink}, a controlled benchmark that isolates how task framing, available shared cues, and attacker knowledge affect identity reconstruction, enabling systematic analysis of when linkage emerges and how it changes across conditions. \item We provide a unified evaluation across classical incidents, controlled experiments, and modern text-rich artifacts, showing how the same underlying risk appears in historically documented cases, controlled settings, and realistic contemporary traces. \end{itemize}
+Our contributions are: \begin{itemize} \item We formalize \emph{inference-driven linkage}: identity reconstruction from fragmented, individually non-identifying cues. \item We introduce \emph{InferLink}, a controlled benchmark varying fingerprint type, task framing, and attacker knowledge, enabling systematic analysis of when linkage emerges and how it changes across conditions. \item We provide a unified evaluation across classical incidents, controlled experiments, and human--AI interaction traces, revealing both linkage risk and privacy--utility trade-offs. \end{itemize}